awpsec/litewitness/README.md

 ready to go!

+make sure you're creating a new folder to store the outfiles in (screenshots, success.txt and fail.txt)

 ```
  ,--.  _   _   __  _ .--.   .--.  .---.  .---.
 `'_\ :[ \ [ \ [  ][ '/'`\ \( (`\]/ /__\/ /'`\]